vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 #### 4. Find the corresponding index

-* A numbered list, that matches all the third columns values from the table as TD HTML elements, is visible.
+* A numbered list that matches all the third columns values from the table as TD HTML elements, is visible.
 * The 5th row contains the data.
 This is index **4** (start counting by 0)
 <br>
 Now all the required input data is available for the scraper.
 It's time to setup the scraper in Home Assistant.